 How a Phoenix Theft Crime Attorney Can Help

 When facing a felony crime charge, you could lose your right to vote and possess a firearm, in addition to harsh prison sentences and fines.
 Those with felony theft charges on their criminal record can also have trouble finding employment, qualifying for a home or apartment, or even being approved for a loan.
 With consequences as serious as these, it’s critical to take your defense strategy seriously and hire the best Phoenix theft defense attorney for the job.

 At the Belén Law Firm, criminal defense attorney Belén Olmedo Guerra will work with you to build a strong defense against the theft charges.
 Your legal team will perform their own investigation into the theft crime by evaluating evidence, studying police reports, interviewing witnesses, and more.
 No matter how serious the theft crime charges are, you can trust that your attorney will do everything possible to receive the best outcome from the case.

 Facing Theft Charges?
 Call a Phoenix Theft Defense Attorney at Belén Law Firm Today

-If you’ve been accused of committing grand theft in Arizona, it is in your best interest to contact the Belén Law Firm immediately.
+If you’ve been accused of committing felony theft in Arizona, it is in your best interest to contact the Belén Law Firm immediately.
 Not only can your theft crimes attorney advise you before talking to the police, but they can also be present during questioning and ensure your legal rights are protected and you don’t say anything that could negatively impact your case.
 The sooner you retain attorney Belén Olmedo Guerra, the sooner she can craft a strong defense to fight against the charges.

 Our attorneys understand the difficulties one can face if convicted of a felony offense, which is why they treat every case with utmost importance.
-When defending her clients, Belén Olmedo Guerra provides quality legal representation with every case, no matter how minor the offense may seem or how serious he charges may be.
+When defending her clients, Belén Olmedo Guerra provides quality legal representation with every case, no matter how minor the offense may seem or how serious the charges may be.